albedo-engine/swizzler/README.md

 ```

-You can then use any of the following to crete a swizzled image:
+You can then use any of the following to create a swizzled image:

 * `to_luma()` ⟶ swizzle inputs into a _Grayscale_ image
 * `to_lumaA()` ⟶ swizzle inputs into a _Grayscale-Alpha_ image